What is new(ish) / different in 2017

 Evening EventsIn the evening there are various dinners planned.
 There will usually be time between the last session of the day and when these start to go back to the halls and get changed or cleaned up.
 You will need photo ID in an acceptable form (Passport, Driver's licence/permit, POA card or Keypass) you wish to drink alcohol.

 Speaker's DinnerAll official speakers are invited by the organisers to a dinner in order to meet each other.
-Sometimes this has an "Adventure" element.
-In 2007 there was a speaker at the speaker's dinner giving tips on presentations.
+Sometimes this has an "Adventure" element. eg 2007 there was a speaker at the speaker's dinner giving tips on presentations.
+Usually it is just light food and drinks at a nicer venue.

 Professional NetworkingProfessional delegates are invited to all get together at a venue and "Network".
 Nibbles and drinks are provided.
-In 2010 this will happen on Thursday.
+There is usually also an "Un-Professional delegates Networking Session" which is a less-formal alternative.

-Conference PartyA major sponsor will invite all attendees to a venue for beer and food.
+Conference PartyIn some years a major sponsor will invite all attendees to a venue for beer and food.
 Soft drinks and cheaper beers will be covered by their tab.

 SocialThe social aspect of LCA is a big feature.
 The conference is attended by several hundred people which gives you a chance to meet people involved in all aspects of Linux from kernel, application developers, political activists, students, sysadmins, spooks, newbies and even non-computing partners.
 The breaks between each session and the evening activities are intended as an opportunity for you to network with all these other people.
 Remember to talk to people, Opening lines could include